The Bible pages murder still baffling police

 The BBC approached several of the detectives involved in the case but none were willing to be interviewed.

-Still hoping for answers is Reverend Geoffrey Roper, a former minister at Christchurch United Reformed Church, where Ron was a regular.
+Still hoping for answers is the Reverend Geoffrey Roper, a former minister at Christchurch United Reformed Church, where Ron was a regular.

 He described the murder as "so bizarre" and "so sick".